benduong2001/benduong2001.github.io/food_recommendation.md

 ![](images/images_food_recommendation/uncolored_embeddings_scatterplot_.png)

 * By using k-means clustering, we found a way to group the restaurants based on the textual content of their reviews, and group the users by the textual content of the reviews they've written.
-* **In other words, we are grouping up restaurants by the food they serve, and grouping up the restaurant-goers by the food they review, and hoping that a one-to-one correspondence becomes visible between restaurant-types and customer-types in terms of food**.

 ![](images/images_food_recommendation/colored_embeddings_scatterplot_.png)